AidanDavid/SiteCompare/README.md

 Before running the application, you may need to download Wget to your computer.
  - Wget is used to crawl websites and download the necessary files.
  - If you already have the files downloaded locally, there is no need for Wget.
+ - In the "runcmd" function of 'main.py', replace the path to wget.exe with your own.

 Python libraries you may have to install include:
 - prettytable